astroash/ws-error-handling-for-users/README.md

 ```
 [ { exists: false } ]
 ```
-Write an if/else statement to take `rows.exists`.
+Write an if/else statement to take `rows.exists` as a condition.
 If the user already exists return an appropriate [status code](https://http.cat/) and error message to the frontend.
 We can use the same format as before:
 ```
 {
   error: true,
-  message: _what the error is_
+  message: [a description of the error]
 }
 ```
-You will need to write logic in the return to your `fetch` to display the error message if
+You will need to write logic in the return to your `fetch` to display the error message if the user already exists.

 If the user doesn't exists we want to return a `200` status code to tell the front end everything went well.
 Then we can redirect to `/success` in the response of your fetch using the window object:
 ```